altomar/madklubben-menu-to-slack/README.md

    ```

 3. **Environment Variables:**
-   - Create a `.env` file in the root directory and add the following variables:
+   - Copy and rename `.env.example` to `.env` file in the root directory and add your variables:
      ```
-     SLACK_WEBHOOK_URL=<your-slack-webhook-url>
      SLACK_TOKEN=<your-slack-token>
      SLACK_CHANNEL_ID=<your-slack-channel-id>
      ```